 With the right

 Every nonprofit needs employees, data points, and a financial system to be able to run the operation and deliver the mission.
 For example, a health and human services organization’s mission is to provide community based services.
 To be able to deliver its services, at a minimum, its funding and revenue sources need to be tracked and reported against with accurate allocations while making sure that all the spending is controlled by tracking budget against actual.
-For an association, add to the list the need to track memberships and dues collection as well as a CRM system capable of providing the constituent management and marketing capabilities that tie the revenue it generates back in to the General Ledger.
+For an association, add to the list the need to

 The lack of a profit motive does not mean a non-profit organization can afford to be less focused on its finances.
 In fact, with scarce resources, efficiency in allocation becomes even more important.
 The allocation of funds and subsequently reporting on operating expenses, salaries and short and long term project funding all require complex reporting.
 The manual workload to produce these reports is frequently very high which absorbs significant time and resources.
 The return on investment of ERP for non-profits centers around delivering accurate and easily generated reports.
 This frees up substantial administrative time that can then be allocated more productively elsewhere.